 Bacterial vaginosis (BV) is a condition more common in women than thrush and about 10 percent of Australian women have it.
-BV also increases the chance for women to contract sexually-transmitted diseases.
-Yet it remains relatively unknown and regularly misdiagnosed.
+Yet with no effective over the counter treatments for BV, it remains a little known condition.
+BV increases the chance for women to contract sexually-transmitted diseases and is often misdiagnosed.

 When Rachel, 25, made an appointment to see her GP, she wasn't surprised by the diagnosis of thrush.

 But after the usual six-day antifungal treatment didn’t work, Rachel returned to her doctor, told her that the discharge wasn't smelling like thrush, and that it didn’t look like the thrush she was used to.

 The doctor agreed, and she was subsequently diagnosed with pelvic inflammatory disease (PID), a condition often referred to as a “silent epidemic”.